TurakhiaLab/ROADIES/README.md

 cd ..
 ```

-## <a name="usage"></a> Usage
+## <a name="usage"></a> How to use

 ### Input Requirements

 All input genomic sequences should be in fasta format.
-The path for input dataset, along with the input configuration parameters should be provided in `config/config.yaml` file.

-Here are the list of available input configurations:
+Provide the path for input dataset, along with the input configuration parameters in `config/config.yaml` file before running the pipeline.
+Here is the list of available input configurations:

 ```yaml
 #This file configures the parameters for ROADIES and converge